UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/05-scrapy.md

 {: .output}

-We can now pat ourselves on the back, as we have successfully completed the first stage of our project by successfully extracting all URLs leading to the minister profiles!
+We can now pat ourselves on the back, as we have successfully completed the first stage of our project by successfully extracting all URLs leading to the faculty profiles!

 > ## Limit the number of URLs to scrape through while debugging
 >